 During the programme, you will develop your knowledge in:

-You will also develop your maths and English skills, which will support your main programme of study and help your future progression.
+You will also develop your maths or English skills, which will support your main programme of study and help your future progression.
+In addition, you will undertake work experience.

-Assessment will be carried out using a variety of methods, including role play, presentations and activities.
-There is also an exam linked to airline operations.
+Assessment will be carried out using a variety of methods, including role play, presentations, activities and tests/exams.

 You may be able to secure financial support towards the cost of the uniform.